witcom-gmbh/apicurio-security-gateway/README.md

 # APICURIO Security Gateway

+> ⚠️ **This repository is archived and no longer maintained.**
+>
+> - The code is provided as-is.
+> - No further updates, bug fixes, or support will be provided.

+---

 ## Description
 It adds some basic authorization-check for API-requests to APICURIO.
 It is intended to run this service in front of APICURIO (e.g. as a sidecar-container in Kubernetes).
 It is used to authorize api-request made by API-Clients, e.g. kafka-producers and/or consumers.
 Protecting the UI is not the goal - if you want to to this, you can use https://oauth2-proxy.github.io/oauth2-proxy/docs/ as an additional sidecar-container.